 Col. E. A. Hickman, then a Captain in the 1st Cavalry, U. S. Army, an alumnus of Wentworth, was detailed as Professor of Military Science and Tactics.
-His untiring energy, good judgment and interest in boys, together with his experience as an officer in the United States Army, were a most potent factor in placing the Academy in the very front
+His untiring energy, good judgment and interest in boys, together with his experience as an officer in the United States Army, were a most potent factor in placing the Academy in the very front rank of military schools of the United States.

-Major R. K. Latham came to the Academy as an instructor in 1914.
+Major R. K. Latham came to the Academy

+as an instructor in 1914.
 As Assistant Superintendent he rendered much valuable service during the difficult war period.

-The World War in 1917 stimulated the interest of the country in military training,
+The World War in 1917 stimulated the interest of the country in military training, to the present time and supplies have been increased until the school is now provided with everything necessary for infantry drills.